The Quest to Understand the Universe

 - WARPED — contains 30 different sounds to attach an additional layer of vast expanse and mood to polyrhythmic compositions.
 Each sound is created utilizing the original sample content from the library.
 Designed to add unprecedented depth, texture, and atmosphere to any composition.

 Kepler Orchestra was recorded at AIR Studio One.
-All setups recorded as a chamber-sized orchestra.
+All setups were recorded as a chamber-sized orchestra.
 As common these days, Kepler Orchestra offers the choice of various microphone positions, which can also be mixed.
-You can choose between Close, Ambient, Mid and Wide.
+You can choose between Close, Ambient, Mid, and Wide.

 The orchestral Kepler Kontakt library manages hard work and the results are pristine interlocking orchestral rhythms.
 Take your time, you may not be happy with the first results.
 Also when you play it like an EVO it does not work that way.
 Spending more time than usual with a Spitfire Library will be rewarded with a newly created pattern of sounds.

 Kepler Orchestra – User interface & Usability

 Kepler another EVO?

 KEPLER ORCHESTRA is related to Spitfire Audio’s Evo Grid.
 It is not an EVO as you are used to – not even an EVO at all.
 The new invention is called Systems Grid which you can think of as an articulation mapping mechanism.
 Spitfire describes it as: Instead of using the pegs to create different textures, they are split by time divisions (duplet, triplet, quintuple, and septuplet time), tempo-locked to your DAW, allowing you to quickly create sophisticated combinations of different rhythms.